tsousa/cart66-cloud-wp/readme.txt

 - Adding the ability to add products to the cart via AJAX
 - Adding setting for turning debug logging on and off
+- Fixing error message about ssl certificate validation failing on some servers

 = 1.0.2 - 11/27/2012